informatom/mercator/README.md

 * Check log file location
 * Check Ruby Version and path

+Installing as a service on a production system:
+* Create an init script, like the one in @/materials/delayed_job@ in @/etc/init.d@ and make it executable (755).

 ### Icecat Integration

 If Using MercatorIcecat for Icecat Integration you need one import like